GitHub is a software development service for hosting and version control.

 If you don't see a step you need, you can create your own in various ways, such as using the Send an HTTP Request step or Torq’s Step Builder, and share it across your organization.

-Use GitHub to Trigger Workflows in Torq
+Use GitHub to trigger workflows in Torq

-Step One: Create a GitHub Trigger Integration in Torq
+Create a GitHub trigger integration in Torq

-Add the Integration: Go to Build > Integrations > Triggers > GitHub and click Add Instance.
+Add the integration: Go to Build > Integrations > Triggers > GitHub and click Add Instance.

-Name the Integration: Give the integration a unique and meaningful name.
+Name the integration: Give the integration a unique and meaningful name.

-(Optional) Add an Authentication Header: Click Add.
+(Optional) Add an authentication header: Click Add.

 Enter a name.